Hodag

 This proved successful, so Eugene decided to take his show on the road, attending many local fairs to let people see the terrifying Hodag.

-After a time, Eugene’s Hodag was revealed by the Smithsonian Institution to be a hoax – nothing more than a carving with cattle horns and a few wires to create the illusion of movement.
+After a time, Eugene’s Hodag was revealed by the Smithsonian Institution as a hoax – nothing more than a carving with cattle horns and a few wires to create the illusion of movement.

-It is unclear whether or not the original Hodag was real or not, but a photograph of this beast was released to the media.
+It is unclear whether or not the original Hodag was real, but a photograph of this beast was released to the media.
 So was the whole thing a hoax, or was there a Hodag loose in the forest in 1893?

 Regardless, the town of Rhinelander became a place for people to visit as a result, with the legend of the Hodag proving to be an effective revenue generator for local businesses.